-FMS Wertmanagement Service GmbH (FMS-SG) is a specialist financial servicing company with over 300 employees in three locations – Munich, Dublin and New York.
+FMS Wertmanagement Service GmbH (FMS-SG) is a specialist financial servicing company with almost 300 employees in three locations – Munich, Dublin and New York.
 It is a wholly owned subsidiary of FMS Wertmanagement AöR.

 FMS-SG provides services in connection with loans, bonds and derivatives in the sectors real estate, infrastructure and project finance, public finance, asset finance and structured products.
 The services provided for FMS Wertmanagement comprise credit analysis and review, asset restructuring, workout management, detailed portfolio reporting, payment collection and arrears monitoring.

 For further information about FMS-SG please click here www.fms-sg.de